KoichaDev/WP-VAT-Tax-Plugin/readme.md

 cd wp-content/plugin/[copy-the-plugin-here]
 ```

-This repo contains Advanced Custom Fields and my custom plugin I created for this assignment
+This repo contains Advanced Custom Fields and custom plugin that has been created for this assignment.